ibm-cloud-docs/containers/cs_users.md

 Before you can understand which role can perform each action, it's important to understand how the roles fit together.
 {: shortdesc}

 The following image shows the roles that each type of person in your organization might need.
 However, it is different for every organization.
-To see the minimum requirements for each action, check out [Minimum required permissions](/cs_access_reference.html).

 ![{{site.data.keyword.containershort_notm}} access roles](/images/user-policies.png)